Jaywhitt00/sql-challenge/README.md

 # sql-challenge
+Inspect the CSV files, and then sketch an Entity Relationship Diagram of the tables.
+To create the sketch, feel free to use a tool like QuickDBDLinks to an external site..

 Use the provided information to create a table schema for each of the six CSV files.
 Be sure to do the following: